asplake/agendashift-open/framework/core-activities.md

 Whether as activities or sessions, the core activities can usefully be seen in turn as implementations of Agendashift’s [two key patterns][patterns], with the Mapping activity bridging the two:

   1. [Ideal, Obstacles, Outcomes (IdOO)] – the pattern repeated across Discovery and Exploration
-  2. [Just-in-time Strategy Deployment] – the pattern spanning Elaboration and Operation
+  2. [Right-to-Left Strategy Deployment] – the pattern spanning Elaboration and Operation

 The framework overview image (top) shows the core activities mapped both to the patterns and to the Agendashift [principles] \(numbered 1-5).